 Allen Library staff provide assistance and informal instruction to users in the library.
-Formal instruction in library research generally occurs within the context of Hartt School classes.
+Formal instruction in library research generally occurs within the context of Hartt School classes, and is available for any course at the university that has performing-arts information needs.
 Online resource guides and tutorials are also available.

-- The Hartt School has a bibliographic instruction course in place for all Hartt undergraduate students.
-Information Literacy in the Performing Arts, HLM 020, is a required zero-credit course which teaches students searching and evaluation techniques necessary for undergraduate coursework.
+- The Hartt School has an information literacy course for all Hartt undergraduate students.
+Information Literacy in the Performing Arts, HLM 020, is a required zero-credit course which introduces students searching and evaluation techniques necessary for undergraduate coursework.
 This course presents basic reference materials and subject-specific resources in print and electronic format.
 HLM 020 is offered through the University's Blackboard program.
-For additional information, contact Sam Cook, Public Services Librarian, 860.768.4840.
+For additional information, contact Tracey Rudnick, Head, Allen Library, 860.768.4404.

 Guides and Tutorials

 Allen Library provides guides to specific resources in music, dance, and theatre.

 - University Libraries' Subject Guides list starting points for over 200 general subjects.

 - Indiana University's Cook Music Library guide on Preferred Titles in Music provides useful information for music searches.

 - Mortensen Library's Research Tutorial offers general guidelines for library research, including techniques for using the Libraries’ catalog, internet search engines, and databases.